-This of course depends on the style of music.
-In rock music, we often use power chords, which are only root notes and fifth that we transpose in the same disposition, so there are parallel fifths everywhere, but it is something to keep in mind when you write an arrangement as Parallel fifth was a forbidden movement is classical music.
+This of course depends a lot on the style of music you are writing in.
+In rock music, we often use power chords, which are only root notes and fifth that we transpose in the same disposition, so there are parallel fifths everywhere.
+But it is something to keep in mind when you write an arrangement as Parallel fifth was a forbidden movement is classical music.

 So a good disposition for our CM and Am could be this.
 Which also follow the first tip, by continuing the note C.

-4) if a note of your chord needs to be doubled - if you have a 4 voices playing a 3 - note chord for example - it's often advised to not double the fifth.
-Because when you double a note in a chord, you emphasis its role.
+If a note of your chord needs to be doubled - if you have a 4 voices playing a 3-note chord for example - it's often advised not to double the 5th.
+Because when you double a note in a chord, you emphasize its role.

-If you double the third, you'll emphasis the fact that it is major or minor, which is the character, the colour of the chord.
+If you double the 3rd, you'll emphasize the fact that it is major or minor, which is the character, the colour of the chord.

 It is often the best choice but it depends a lot on your composition and what you want to push forward.

-If you double a extension note, a 7th for instence, you emphasis the tension that this 7th creates, and this note will then need to be resolve.
+If you double an extension note, a 7th for instance, you emphasize the tension that this 7th creates, and this note will then need to be resolved.

-5) the bass plays a lot on how we hear a chord, so putting an extension note at the bass, like a 7th, a 9th or a 11th, is often to avoid.
-It is often better to put the root note, the third or the fifth, as it is better to put a note at the bass that have a strong tonal role.
+The bass plays a lot on how we hear a chord, so putting an extension note at the bass, like a 7th, a 9th or a 11th, is often to avoid.
+It is often better to put at the bass the root note, the third or the fifth, as it is better to put a note at the bass that have a strong tonal role.

-Overall try to consider each note of your harmony as a separate voice, trying to avoid big gaps between notes so it is easier to sing each line.
+Overall try to consider each note of your harmony as a separate voice.
+And try to avoid big gaps between notes so it is easier to sing each line.
 Because in a harmony that works well all together it's even better when there're made of lines that can work well on their own.